You’ll only climb it once – so climb with the Kili Experts!

 Interested in booking a Kilimanjaro trek?

-If you have already settled upon a trek, and you’d like to climb with the Kili Experts go to the how to book page.
+If you have already settled upon a trek, and you’d like to climb Kilimanjaro with the experts go to the how to book page.
 There’s no need to send any money now – just send us an email and your place is already booked for the greatest adventure of your life!